COMEDK 2018 Syllabus:

 - Gravitational potential energy; gravitational potential.

 UNIT 13: Mechanics of Solids and Fluids

-- Elastic behavior, Stress-strain relationship, Hooke’s Law, Young’s modulus, bulk modulus, modulus of rigidity.
+- Elastic behaviour, Stress-strain relationship, Hooke’s Law, Young’s modulus, bulk modulus, modulus of rigidity.

 - Pressure due to a fluid column; Pascal’s law and its applications.